What Not To Write About In A College Application Essay

 ANYTHING TOO PRIVATE

-While a college admissions essay is supposed to help the committee get to know your student, that doesn’t mean they should reveal overly personal details.
+While a college admissions essay is supposed to help the committee get to know you, that doesn’t mean they should reveal overly personal details.
 It may lead the committee to assume your student doesn’t understand boundaries, which isn’t ideal.

 Exactly what qualifies as too private can vary.
 However, topics like bodily functions and sex are usually no-nos.
 Similarly, graphic descriptions of injuries or illnesses are generally best avoided.